pickr02/cumbria-moths/core/docs/docs-admin-utilities.md

 # Using the admin utilities
 This page explains how to use the admin utilities that are integrated into your website.
-These utilties often generate data but it is important to note that the data files are not generated directly in your repo.
+These utilities often generate data but it is important to note that the data files are not generated directly in your repo.
 They are effectively generated and saved to files (or zipfiles) on your computer.
 Uploading the files to your repo is described in the document [*Using GitHub ot add/edit files*](./docs-add-edit-config.md).

 So there is no need to worry that these admin utilities are publicly visible to anyone using your atlas website - anyone can use them, but only to generate data files from a CSV which they already have.

-To reach the admin utilties, click on the gear wheel on the right of your website's footer:
+To reach the admin utilities, click on the gear wheel on the right of your website's footer:

 ![Page footer](./images/footer.png)

-That will take you to a list of utilities acessible by clicking on the corresponding button.
+That will take you to a list of utilities accessible by clicking on the corresponding button.
 These are each described below:

 ## Generate atlas data from a biological records CSV
 Use this utility to select a CSV file of biological records from your computer from which to generate all the data files that will drive your atlas site.
 The file you select is not uploaded - it is only used to generate the atlas data files which are zipped and saved to a folder on your computer.